matplotlib/matplotlib/doc/users/getting_started.rst

 ----------------

-- Check out :doc:`Plot types </plot_types/index>` to get an overview of the types of plots you can to with Matplotlib.
+- Check out :doc:`Plot types </plot_types/index>` to get an overview of the types of plots you can create with Matplotlib.
 - Learn Matplotlib from the ground up in the :doc:`Quick-start guide </tutorials/introductory/usage>`.